pixelflowxyz/pixelflowxyz/readme.md

 if you're here, you somehow found yourself on a random boring old github profile. here's what i do:
  - graphic designer
- - discord bot developer
- - community manager @ wilbursoot
+ - former community manager @ wilbursoot
  - python dev (i guess?)

-where can you find me? well, i'm glad you asked! i design [here](pixelflow.xyz), make music (sometimes) [here](https://open.spotify.com/artist/3HCdxPhQXMWHDZ0gY42rDW) and idk what else i do tbh.
+where can you find me? well, i'm glad you asked! i design [here](https://pixelflow.xyz). that's about it.

 see you around!